 $5/mo below $10,000 and 1.00% AUM above $10,000

 Who Is Titan Invest?

-Titan Invest is basically an algorithmic investing platform that acts like a hedge fund.
+Titan Invest is a private fund that, according to them is a, "rigorous investment process that blends old school and new to identify high-quality businesses that can compound your capital at a high rate of return for the long run".
 There are five people behind the company, three of whom are co-founders.
 All have finance experience, and some have worked at hedge funds.

 Calling Titan Invest a hedge fund directly is a little misleading.
 Technically, they are not a fund.
 They are an SEC-registered investment advisor.
 You can also say they are a robo-advisor.
 There are real people doing the actual trades.

 “To be very explicit, we are not a hedge fund,” said Clayton Gardner, co-founder of Titan Invest, in an interview with FinancialPlanning.
 “We’re trying to open the idea of investing in managed portfolios.
 Some of those portfolios may be managed by software and some may be managed by humans.
 The idea of having another party managing a portfolio for you is something that is not readily accessible to most folks.
 And so that’s a really core focus.
 At the end of the day, we began building Titan for ourselves to solve a problem that we personally faced.
 I’m 28 years old.
 And my co-founders are 28 and 30.
 We’re mid-career professional millennials.
 And that’s certainly been our biggest source of early clients.”

 How Does It Work?

 Titan Invest uses software to analyze filings by large hedge funds.
 By tracking hedge funds with long-term holdings, Titan Invest tries to follow these same holdings.
 With that information, their team makes all trading decisions.

 They have specific criteria for stocks, which include:

 - Strong cash generation